self.addEventListener('install', function(event) {-

 Put

-page into cachevar offlineRequest = new Request('offline.html'); event.waitUntil( fetch(offlineRequest).then(function(response) { return caches.open('offline').then(function(cache) { console.log('[oninstall] Cached offline page', response.url); return cache.put(offlineRequest, response); }); }) ); }); self.addEventListener('fetch', function(event) {
+offline.htmlpage into cachevar offlineRequest = new Request('offline.html'); event.waitUntil( fetch(offlineRequest).then(function(response) { return caches.open('offline').then(function(cache) { console.log('[oninstall] Cached offline page', response.url); return cache.put(offlineRequest, response); }); }) ); }); self.addEventListener('fetch', function(event) { -

 Only fall back for HTML documents.

-var request = event.request;
+var request = event.request; -

 && request.headers.get(‘accept’).includes(‘text/html’)

-if (request.method === 'GET') {
+if (request.method === 'GET') { -

-range.console.error( '[onfetch] Failed.
-Serving cached offline fallback ' + error ); return caches.open('offline').then(function(cache) { return cache.match('offline.html'); }); }) ); }
+fetch()throws an exception when the server is unreachable but not for valid HTTP responses, even4xxor5xxrange.console.error( '[onfetch] Failed.
+Serving cached offline fallback ' + error ); return caches.open('offline').then(function(cache) { return cache.match('offline.html'); }); }) ); } -

 Any other handlers come here.
 Without calls to

-the request will be handled without the ServiceWorker.});
+event.respondWith()the request will be handled without the ServiceWorker.});

 Has it been useful?